hwchen/brainz/README.md

 zig build <stage> -Drelease-fast -- <bf-source-file>
 ```

-There's also a flag to enable tracing `-Dtrace`, and some fixtures to try in `./fixtures`.
+There's also a flag to enable tracing of instructions `-Dtrace`, and some fixtures to try in `./fixtures`.
 So one example run would be:

 ```
 zig build opt1 -Drelease-fast -Dtrace -- fixtures/mandelbrot.bf